-Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure Undertake the Works in accordance with the Construction Sediment and Erosion Control Plan. x x x A temporary hardcore roadway is to be placed on areas where large numbers of vehicle movements will occur, e.g. internal to the Site in the vicinity of site access points. x x x Site access and 'no-go zones' are to be established and maintained so as to minimise the footprint of the Works. x x x Material being transported to or from the Site by trucks is to be covered. х x
+Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure Undertake the Works in accordance with the Construction Sediment and Erosion Control Plan. x x x A temporary hardcore roadway is to be placed on areas where large numbers of vehicle movements will occur, e.g. internal to the Site in the vicinity of site access points. x x x Site access and 'no-go zones' are to be established and maintained so as to minimise the footprint of the Works. x x x Material being transported to or from the Site by trucks is to be covered. x x Implementation Strategy

-Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure Plant and equipment is to be regularly serviced to ensure they are in working order to minimise exhaust emissions. x x Where possible, ground cover is to be established on soil stockpiles and exposed surfaces. x x Remove from Site any organic waste material that has the potential to emit an odour. x x Cease relevant works during high wind conditions and/ or implement additional dust suppression. x x Undertake dust suppression by water cart with water (non-potable, if/ when can be reasonably sourced at the Site) by routinely dampening down surfaces. x x Monitoring: Corrective Action: If a complaint is received from a neighbour or the re Site Manager will immediately: elevant Authoritie es, the Main Wo orks Contractor's - take steps to resolve the complaint; and, - take steps to implement further mitigation measures to prevent further disturbance from the same cause.
+Requirements Project Stage Plant and equipment is to be regularly serviced to ensure they are in working order to minimise exhaust emissions. x x Where possible, ground cover is to be established on soil stockpiles and exposed surfaces. x х Remove from Site any organic waste material that has the potential to emit an odour. x х Cease relevant works during high wind conditions and/or implement additional dust suppression. x х Undertake dust suppression by water cart with water (non-potable, if/ when can be reasonably sourced at the Site) by routinely dampening down surfaces. x x

+If a complaint is received from a neighbour or the relevant Authorities, the Main Works Contractor's Site Manager will immediately:

+- take steps to resolve the complaint; and,

+- take steps to implement further mitigation measures to prevent further disturbance from the same cause.

 All complaints will be recorded in the Complaints Register.

-Responsibility: MWC's Project Manager.
-MWC's Site Manager.
+MWC's Project Manager, MWC's Site Manager.
 MWC's Site Foreman.

-Construction Sediment and Erosion Control Plan
+(ii) Construction Sediment and Erosion Control Plan